cobaltwebtech/cobalt-prod-site/README.md

 Cobalt leverages the power of Astro — a modern, cutting-edge site building framework — and integrates it seamlessly with the utility-first CSS framework TailwindCSS, to deliver exceptional site performance and a seamless user experience.
 Here are some notable integrations and enhancements included in the project:

+### Starwind UI

+[Starwind UI](https://starwind.dev/) takes a different approach to component libraries.
+Rather than being constrained by a package’s implementation access to the source code is provided directly.

+- Own The Code: Using the easy-to-use CLI tool, components and code can be installed directly to an Astro project.
+This gives complete control over the implementation and allows modification of the code to fit any specific needs.

+- Full Customization: Every aspect of each component is fully customizable and themed using Tailwind CSS.

 ### Lenis for Smooth Scrolling

 Experience buttery smooth scrolling with [Lenis](https://lenis.studiofreight.com/).
 We've integrated Lenis to provide an enhanced scrolling experience that's both fluid and responsive.